 Preparing Old Galvanized Pipes for Paint

 If the pipes you want to paint have been in place for over a year, the oil has probably worn off, and the zinc has begun to react with air, which leaves a powdery, whitish residue.
-Clean off this residue with a strong soap solution; 1/2 cup of trisodium phosphate in a gallon of water will not only remove the powder, it will etch the metal underneath and make it more receptive to paint.
-If you're painting very old pipes, such as old water pipes in your basement, use a wire brush to physically remove any rust or powdery deposits you see.
+Clean off this residue with a strong soap solution.
+Using 1/2 cup of trisodium phosphate (TSP) in a gallon of water will not only remove the powder, it will etch the metal underneath and make it more receptive to paint.
+If you're painting very old pipes, like old water pipes in your basement, use a wire brush to physically remove any rust or powdery deposits you see.

 Zinc reacts with the solvents and binders in alkyd and oil-based paints to produce a soapy film that causes the paint to peel and slip off, so avoid those types of paints unless you find one specifically designed for painting galvanized metal.
 A water-based direct-to-metal, or DTM, paint designed for marine applications is the most reliable choice, but any quality acrylic latex paint will adhere.
 To be on the safe side -- and ensure reliable colors -- prime the metal with a water-based primer before painting.
 Apply the paint with a brush, roller, or handheld airless spray gun.
 You'll probably need two coats; allow the first to dry for two hours before applying the second.